5 Famous Movies About Workplace Culture and How Their Mishaps Could Have Been Avoided

 Why Companies Perform Best with Performance-Based Training

-Better performance is always the intended outcome of learning.
+Better sales performance is always the intended outcome of sales training learning.
 Alternatively, there can be no learning without actions.
 We perform some actions, thus we learn.
-When it comes to employee performance, we talk about actions that drive business results through the effective use of time, knowledge, skills, technology and other resources.
-Reaching full potential is almost impossible without proper training and the experience gained as a result.
-What’s the point of training if employees can’t apply it to practice?
+When it comes to sales people performance, we talk about actions that drive business results through the effective use of time, knowledge, skills, technology and other resources.
+Reaching full potential is almost impossible without proper sales training and the experience gained as a result.
+What’s the point of training if sales people can’t apply it to practice?

 Yet, in many companies, we see how learning activities are disconnected from operational needs.
 Employees keep getting the same generic training modules that were developed years ago and take ages to complete.
 More importantly, in many cases, the business needs surpass the training content being delivered to the employees; but because current LMS systems require significant resources in updating and personalizing those modules, the learning needs of businesses remain unaddressed while employees become uninspired by the lack of quality or relevance of the training made available to them.